 Successful completion of the residency depends on completion of both the clinical residency and Master of Science degree requirements.
 The resident is required to submit an original manuscript to a refereed journal prior to completion of the residency.
-Supervision of the MS degree program is by graduate faculty within the Department of Clinical Sciences, College of Veterinary Medicine.
+Supervision of the M.S. degree program is by graduate faculty within the Department of Clinical Sciences, College of Veterinary Medicine.

 The resident will participate equally in the clinical surgery services during the three year period.
-During a portion of the third year, the resident will operate a Chief Resident Service.
-Residents are required to prepare for and attend weekly resident conferences consisting of case presentations, journal reviews, radiology rounds, and formal seminar presentations.
+During a portion of the third year, the resident may be responsible for a Chief Resident Service depending on ability.
+Residents are required to prepare for and attend weekly resident conference consisting of case presentations, journal reviews, radiology rounds and formal seminar presentations.
 Residents are required to participate in the emergency service of the KSU-VHC.
 Responsibilities will include night and weekend emergency duties on a rotating schedule.

 The Veterinary Health Center is a modern, spacious facility on the campus of Kansas State University in Manhattan, Kansas.
-The University is in the beautiful Flint Hills of Kansas, with numerous recreational opportunities available.
+The University is in the beautiful Flint Hills of Kansas with numerous recreational opportunities available.